 Students are required to provide official transcripts from all regionally accredited colleges and universities previously attended as part of the admission process.
 An incoming transcript is evaluated no later than one semester after the student's enrollment, if the student is degree seeking.
-Evaluated coursework will not appear on the ACC official transcript.
+Evaluated coursework does not appear on the ACC official transcript.

 Courses are freely transferable to Alvin Community College from regionally accredited institutions of post secondary education when content and credit hours are equivalent to ACC courses.
 If the core curriculum is completed at a single Texas public institution, the core will transfer to ACC and satisfy ACC's core curriculum.
 Individual core courses transfer to ACC on a one-for-one basis, e.g. math for math, science for science, etc., until ACC's core requirement is met.
 College-level course work for which there is no ACC equivalent may be transferred as elective credit.
 Transferred grades must meet departmental degree criteria.
 Transferred course work is posted to the student's record using Texas common course numbers to assist transfer students with course selection.
-Proper course selection and the non duplication of course work remain the responsibility of the student.
-Counselors and advisors are available to assist the student with course selection.
+Course selection and the non duplication of course work are the responsibility of the student.